joinpursuit/AC_4_Web/units/fundamentals/lessons/unit_1_practice_problems.md

 24. `getProps` - a function that takes in an object and returns the keys .

-25. `getValues` - a function that takes in an object and returns the keys.
+25. `getValues` - a function that takes in an object and returns the values.

 26. `getAverageAge` - a function that takes in an array of people objects.
 It should return the average age of all the objects.